 In Scotland, the only catch crop you can grow will be a cereal nurse crop with under sown grass as the catch crop.
 A catch crop will provide an enhancement to biodiversity and prevent soil erosion.

-Pictures above: EFA catch crop - barley under-sown with grass
+Pictures above: EFA catch crop - barley under-sown with grass must be arable land

 What land is eligible to support EFA catch crop?